ids/cluster-builder/README.md

 k8s_cluster_token=9aeb42.99b7540a5833866a
 ```

-> At this present time the _Canal_ configuration is the only one with a working _Istio_.
-While the _Calico w/ Istio_ appears to work with respect to _Network Policy_, there are problems with the _Istio_ ingress gateway.  _Knative_ does not appear to work with either configuration at the present time - work is ongoing.
+> At this present time the _Canal_ configuration is the only one with a working _Istio_ and _Knative_.
+Work is ongoing.

 ##### CentOS 7.5, K8s 1.13.1, Calico CNI w/ Network Policy, Istio Service Mesh, MetalLB, NGINX